 - contact the person as soon as you hear of the death.
 Tell them you are sorry to hear of their loss, or send a card or flowers

 - maintain contact personally or by telephone, notes, cards.
 Visits need not be long

 - LISTEN: This is possibly the most important thing you can do

-- accept their behaviour i.e. crying, screaming, being quiet, laughing.
+- accept the bereaved person’s behaviour whether that be crying, screaming, being quiet or laughing.
 Allow expressions of anger, guilt, and blame

-- offer practical help, such as bringing in a cooked meal, taking care of the children, cutting the grass, shopping
+- offer practical help, such as bringing in a cooked meal, taking care of the children, cutting the grass or shopping

 - indicate that grief takes time